musictheory/piano.js/README.md

 A great frustration when designing a music application is obtaining legal instrument sound samples.
 Almost every sample library and virtual instrument include a "you may only use these sounds as part of a musical composition" clause in the license.
 While understandable, this also destroys many educational uses (online ear training apps, a tutorial video with audio examples, etc).

-Thankfully, Mats Helgesson has graciously given permission to use a subset of his piano samples for this project.
+Thankfully, Mats Helgesson has graciously given us permission to use a subset of his piano samples for this project.

 ## <a name="preparing"></a>Preparing the Samples